MartinTomis/Cloning/README.md

 Often when I encountered such issue, I generated additional data by recovery driving in the particular segment.
 But quite often, this led to the car failing in another segment.

-In the end, after a slight correction of the angle for the side cameras, the car performed well on a lap where it previously failed.
+In the end, after a slight correction of the angle for the side cameras, the car performed well on a dataset where it previously failed.

-Data
-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+My model consists of 3 convolutional networks with a 5x5 filter and 2x2 stride, followed by two layers with a 3x3 filter.
+Each of the convolutional layers uses a RELU layer to introduce non-linearity.
+These are followed by fully connected layers.
 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]